 Note: For students admitted for Fall 2016 or earlier, some MA programs may allow students to waive SISG-773 based on other criteria.
 Students should check with their Academic Advisor if they have questions about whether they must take the Economics Placement Exam.

-All students in the MAIR and SE Online programs are required to take 6 credit hours of Methods coursework.
+All students in the MAIR program are required to take 6 credit hours of Methods coursework.